6 Tips From Our Most Experienced CelebrantsJul 19, 2022

 Celebrancy is more than a job.
 It is a community of people who want to promote one thing - Love.

 When you train with the International College of Professional Celebrants, you join a group of people who are on the same journey as you.
-These people are not your competitors, but your peers.
+These people are not your competitors, but your colleagues..
 You can give and receive advice, support each other during emotional times and get to know each other on a more intimate level than any of your friends or colleagues elsewhere.

 Another celebrant suggested that being a ‘permanent student’ is the best way to enjoy your celebrancy career to the max.
 We could not agree more.
 There is no such thing as a silly question, and when you have celebrant peers around you, you can access great answers, tips and advice from others.
 Ask when you need help or aren’t sure about something.
+Even right now, you might be asking ‘is celebrancy for me’ and we are here to help you answer that question.

 Use your Funeral Directors